-Visiting the local markets is one of the nicest things to do in havana.
-There are various small fruit markets in the city where you can buy some fruit at a real steal.
-There also are some crafts market where you can get some small souvenirs – the same you can see in souvenir shops, to be fair.
+Visiting the local markets (such as San José market) is one of the nicest things to do in Havana.
+There are various small fruit open-air markets where you can buy fruit for a real steal.
+There also are some crafts market where you can get small souvenirs – the same you can see in souvenir shops, to be fair.

 Get to know the locals

-Music is everywhere in Havana, and all that it takes to listen to some good live music is turning a street corner (there’s bound to be some band playing in the street) or getting into a bar, since most in Havana have live music.
+Music is everywhere in Havana, and all that it takes to listen to some is turning a street corner (there’s bound to be some band playing in the street) or getting into a bar, since most in Havana have live music.

 Practice salsa dancing

 Try to listen to salsa music without wanting to dance.
 It’s impossible!
 One of the best things to do in Havana is enrolling in a salsa dancing class.
 And if you want to have a proper night out, go to Casa de la Musica, in the Miramar district.
 It’s a huge, indoor nightclub but the cool thing is that they play live music.
 This is where young locals go to dance salsa, but it’s becoming increasingly more popular with tourists too.